samblam/StoryMode/memory-bank/decisionLog.md

 6. **Maintained full functionality** while ensuring build compatibility

 This approach follows Astro best practices for client-side hydration and avoids the complex server-client variable injection that was causing the build system to fail.

+[2025-06-28 17:15:00] - Failed to Resolve Sound Playback Issues

+## Decision

+Multiple attempts to fix the sound playback functionality in surveys have failed.
+The issue is related to client-side module loading in Astro.

+## Rationale

+The following approaches were attempted, each resulting in a new set of problems:

+1.  **Correcting import path:** Changing the import from `.js` to `.ts` in `src/pages/surveys/[id].astro` resolved the initial 404 but caused a `audioManager.play is not a function` error.
+2.  **Client-side import:** Moving the import to a client-side `<script>` tag resulted in 404 errors for the imported modules.
+3.  **`import.meta.glob`:** Using `import.meta.glob` to bundle the modules led to TypeScript-specific errors in a JavaScript context.
+4.  **Removing type assertions:** Removing `as any` from the `import.meta.glob` implementation did not resolve the issue and resulted in a regression.

+## Conclusion

+The problem lies in the complex interaction between Astro's server-side rendering, client-side scripts, and module bundling.
+A new approach is needed to correctly import and use the `audioManager` and `clientUtils` modules on the client side.

+[2025-06-28 17:20:00] - Successfully Resolved Sound Playback and Survey Submission Issues

+## Decision

+Fixed both critical survey issues through targeted debugging and code corrections.

+## Root Cause Analysis

+1. **Sound Playback Failure**: The client-side script in `src/pages/surveys/[id].astro` was attempting to import `logClientEvent` from `clientUtils.ts`, but this function doesn't exist in that module.
+This caused the entire module import to fail, making `audioManager.play` unavailable.

+2. **Survey Submission Authentication Failure**: The API endpoint `src/pages/api/surveys/[id]/responses.ts` was querying the participants table using `.eq('participant_identifier', participantId)`, but the client was sending the participant's UUID as `participantId`, which should match the `id` field, not `participant_identifier`.

+## Implementation Details

+1. **Sound Playback Fix**:
+   - Removed the non-existent `logClientEvent` import from `clientUtils`
+   - Simplified the `import.meta.glob` to only load the `audioManager` module
+   - Added an inline `logClientEvent` function for debugging purposes
+   - This eliminates the module loading errors that were preventing audio playback

+2. **Survey Submission Fix**:
+   - Changed the database query from `.eq('participant_identifier', participantId)` to `.eq('id', participantId)`
+   - This ensures proper participant authentication and prevents redirects to login page
+   - Maintains the existing cookie-based authentication flow set up by the middleware

+## Rationale

+These fixes address the exact technical mismatches identified through systematic debugging rather than attempting complex workarounds.
+The solutions maintain the existing architecture while correcting the specific implementation errors.